Stress Test Suite

 DISTRO=rity-demo MACHINE=genio-1200-evk bitbake rity-demo-image

-Please refer to Flash Image to Boards to flash the target board with the built image.
+Please refer to Flash Image to Board to flash the target board with the built image.

 Host system setup